 More broadly, I am interested in inclusive approaches and methodologies that are responsive to pluralism; making room for relational thinking, indigenous ecologies and dialogue across epistemological and ontological difference.
-In this, I build on my ‘Amphibious Anthropology’ of a practice and ethics of translating in-between worlds that partly overlap, without reducing one to the logics of the other, which formed the core of my PhD project.
-For this I lived and travelled with sea-based communities as well as conservation practitioners in Indonesia to explore their different ways of relating to the sea, and how this affects the outcomes of marine conservation programs.
+This builds on my ‘Amphibious Anthropology’ of a practice and ethics of translating in-between worlds that partly overlap, without reducing one to the logics of the other, which formed the core of my PhD project.
+For this I lived and travelled with sea-based communities in Indonesia to explore their different ways of relating to the sea, and how this affects the outcomes of marine conservation programs.

-Over the years I have developed a deep appreciation and fascination for Southeast Asian societies, and Indonesia in particular.
-I have enjoyed the wonderful hospitality of maritime societies in Kalimantan and Sulawesi as I have spend over 24 months doing ethnographic research in their coastal villages and island communities, and travelling with them across the sea.
-In Indonesia, and more recently in Vietnam I have studied topics ranging from the role of spirits in human-sea relations, women in wildlife trade networks, cyanide and blast fishing, and mobile methods, and inclusion/exclusion of small-scale shrimp farmers in in sustainable aquaculture protocols.
+Over the years I have developed a deep appreciation for Southeast Asian societies, and Indonesia in particular.
+I have enjoyed the hospitality of maritime societies in Kalimantan and Sulawesi as I have spend over 24 months doing ethnographic research in coastal villages and island communities, and travelling with sea people across the sea.
+Based on these travels and shared experiences, I have learned and written about topics ranging from the role of spirits in human-sea relations, women in wildlife trade networks, patron-client networks of cyanide and blast fishing, mobile methods, and inclusion/exclusion of small-scale shrimp farmers in in sustainable aquaculture protocols.

 In the projects and publications sections on this website you can find links to my past and present work and publications.